About the site

 Oaklands Grange

-- It was because of this development that Oaklands College was able to fund the redevelopment of the College in recent years.
-This has included enhancements to existing buildings and 16,211m2 of new educational buildings, such as the student accommodation and sports pavilion.
+• It was because of this development that Oaklands College was able to fund the redevelopment of the College in recent years.
+This has included enhancements to existing buildings and 16,211m2 of new educational buildings, such as the student accommodation, sports pavilion, teaching blocks and the High Performance Centre.
 Approval was granted on the basis the significant educational benefits and much needed housing would outweigh the harm to the Green Belt.